 If you didn’t pay attention in high school physics (guilty!), then it’s time to pay attention now.

-Density = Mass / Volume.
 In order to obtain the different layers in the drink, we need to create different densities in each liquid.

 For our bottom layer, we’ll need to make this the heaviest so it will sink to the bottom.

 The next layer is the milk layer, which will sit on top of the matcha.

 Why?
 The hot water molecules are excited and spread farther apart and take up more space in an area.
 Now that we know this, rest assured that the hot espresso will naturally float to the top.

 Physics lesson over.

 If you tried to pour the milk over top the matcha, the gravity of the liquid would pull it down, potentially muddling the layers.

 Have fun creating this drink at home, and if you do, I’d love to see your creations!
-Tag #siftandsimmer or leave a comment below and let me know how it goes.

 Homemade Matcha Espresso Fusion

-2 tsp sugar (or to taste)
+- 2 tsp granulated sugar (or to taste)

-2 tsp high-quality matcha (affiliate link)
+- 2 tsp matcha high-quality

-1/2 C room temperature water
+- ¼ C water room temperature

-- 6 ice cubes, crushed
+- 6 ice cubes crushed

-1 C organic milk (or non-dairy milk beverage)
+- ½ C milk of choice (or non-dairy beverage)

-2 oz hot espresso
+- 2 oz hot espresso

-Place sugar and matcha in the bottom of a tall glass.
+- Place sugar and matcha in the bottom of a tall glass.
 Add water and mix well to dissolve the matcha and sugar.

-Add crushed ice cubes to the glass.
+- Add crushed ice cubes to the glass.